 Antonin Scalia Law School, George Mason University

 The transfer admissions committee may decide that additional information would be helpful in making a final decision and invite the transfer applicant to visit campus for an interview or to participate in a video-conference interview.
 These interviews are offered by invitation and at the sole discretion of the transfer admissions committee.

 Transfer applicants who do not receive an interview invitation are welcome to visit the law school for a tour, and may make an appointment for a nonevaluative informational meeting with an admissions representative.

 IMPORTANT NOTES FOR INTERNATIONAL APPLICANTS

-After receiving notification of acceptance to Mason Law, to transfer F-1 immigration status, the international applicant must submit the following forms and documents directly to George Mason University’s Office of International Programs and Services (OIPS) as soon as possible:
+After receiving notification of acceptance to Scalia Law, to transfer F-1 immigration status, the international applicant must submit the following forms and documents directly to George Mason University’s Office of International Programs and Services (OIPS) as soon as possible: